Ohio State vs. Penn State Women's Basketball Predictions & Picks - December 10

 Ohio State Performance Insights

-- The Buckeyes' +208 scoring differential (outscoring opponents by 26.0 points per game) is a result of scoring 83.8 points per game (18th in college basketball) while giving up 57.8 per outing (82nd in college basketball).
+- The Buckeyes' +208 scoring differential (outscoring opponents by 26 points per game) is a result of scoring 83.8 points per game (18th in college basketball) while allowing 57.8 per outing (81st in college basketball).

 Penn State Performance Insights